pyepics/pyepics/doc/wx.rst

   By default, the text colour will be overriden when the PV enters an alarm state.
 These colours can be modified (or disabled by being set to None) as part of the constructor.

+  "units" specifies a unit suffix (like ' A' or ' mm') to put after the text value whenever it is displayed.

+  Alternatively, "auto_units" means the control will automatically display the "EGU" units value from the PV, whenever it updates.
+If this value is set, "units" is ignored.
+A space is inserted between the value and the unit.

 PVTextCtrl